Desoroxxx/Wither-Config/README.md

 [Commissions]

 You can also support me on a monthly basis by becoming a member.
-To thank you will have the possibility to access exlcusive post and messages, Discord channel for WIP content, and even access to unreleased Prototypes or WIP Projects.
+To thank you will have the possibility to access exclusive post and messages, Discord channel for WIP content, and even access to unreleased Prototypes or WIP Projects.

 [Membership]